-Many multinational companies such as Coca Cola and McDonald’s engage in global marketing communications campaigns (i.e., ads, promotions) using uniform slogans, images, and promotions for all its products around the world.
-A standardized commu- nication strategy creates a consistent and universal image of a brand whilst at the same time creates an economy of scale.
-As long as consumers around the world share a common global consumer culture, standardized marketing communications works.
-Coca Cola and McDonald’s have successfully used English-based slogans all around the world together with local language translations in some select countries (e.g., China).
-However, these companies are not in the majority: most global brands adapt their com- munication strategy, e.g., create ads using local celebrities and indigenous slogans.
+Many multinational companies such as Coca-Cola and McDonald’s engage in global marketing communications campaigns (i.e., ads, promotions) using uniform slogans, images, and promotions for all their products around the world.
+A standardized communication strategy creates a consistent and universal image of a brand while at the same time creating an economy of scale.
+As long as consumers around the world share a common global consumer culture, standardized marketing communication works.
+Coca-Cola and McDonald’s have successfully used English-based slogans all around the world together with local language translations in some select countries (e.g., China).
+However, these companies are not in the majority: most global brands adapt their communication strategy, e.g., by creating ads using local celebrities and indigenous slogans.

 When should marketers change a company’s communication strategy?
 There are two schools of thought on this.
 Global consumer culture supporters believe in “one world, one voice.”
 The assumption is that consumers everywhere are similarly persuaded by the same message and that consumer preferences are increasingly the same in today’s converging global village.
 Researchers and practitioners in the localization camp are skeptical of the global village argument.
 They assert that consumers still differ from country to country and are best reached by advertising tailored to their respective countries.
-Proponents of localization point out that blunders easily occur when adver- tisers fail to understand and adapt to foreign cultures.
+Proponents of localization point out that blunders easily occur when advertisers fail to understand and adapt to foreign cultures.

-One simple strategy for adaptation is to create a basic pan-regional or global commu- nication concept for which copy, artwork, and other elements can be adapted as required for individual countries.
+One simple strategy for adaptation is to create a basic pan-regional or global communication concept for which copy, artwork, and other elements can be adapted as required for individual countries.
 In other words, companies create a template with modules that can be plugged in or changed depending on local needs.

 Thinking Versus Feeling

-One interesting theory surrounding cultural differences affecting communication strat- egy is whether people in a speciﬁc culture are more likely to be persuaded by emotion or rationality.
+One interesting theory surrounding cultural differences affecting communication strategy is whether people in a speciﬁc culture are more likely to be persuaded by emotion or rationality.
 “Thinking” versus “feeling” describes the fundamental approach that marketers adopt when crafting a persuasive marketing message.
 A rational approach means that marketers depend on logic and speak to the consumer’s intellect and base their message on the consumer’s need for information.
 An emotional approach means that marketers tug at the heartstrings of consumers or use humor in their marketing communications.
-Although both dimensions co-exist within most individuals, i.e., indi- viduals can be persuaded by both emotions and rational thought, it is the salience of one dimension compared to the other that is relevant to this discussion.
-Measured at the national level, people in some countries are simply more receptive to rational argu- ments while others are more receptive to emotional messages.
+Although both dimensions co-exist within most individuals, i.e., individuals can be persuaded by both emotions and rational thought, it is the salience of one dimension compared to the other that is relevant to this discussion.
+Measured at the national level, people in some countries are simply more receptive to rational arguments while others are more receptive to emotional messages.
 The following ﬁgure depicts how consumers in various countries measure up according to rational and emotional dimensions.

 Rational approach A rational approach means that market- ers depend on logic and speak to the